Delay-Aware Hierarchical Federated Learning: System Model and Machine Learning Methodology

 \subsubsection{{\tt DFL} Model Training Procedure}

-In the following, we provide a high-level description of our methodology, which will be later formalized in the next subsection, i.e., Sec.~\ref{subsec:form}.
+In the following, we provide a high-level description of our methodology, which will be later formalized in Sec.~\ref{subsec:form2}.
 We consider a slotted-time representation of a network where each edge device conducts a \textit{local model training iteration} via SGD at each time index $t=0,1,\cdots,T$.
 The time duration of $0$ to $T$ is partitioned into multiple \textit{local model training intervals} indexed by $k=0,1,\cdots,K-1$, each capturing time interval $\mathcal{T}_k = \{t_{k} + 1,...,t_{k+1}\}\subset \{0,1,\cdots,T\}$.
-The model training procedure at the devices starts with the server broadcasting the initial global model $\bar{\mathbf w}^{(0)}$ to all the devices at $t_0=0$ and the model training proceeds through a series of global aggregations.
+The model training procedure at the devices starts with the server broadcasting the initial global model $\bar{\mathbf w}^{(0)}$ to all the devices at $t_0=0$, proceeding through a series of global aggregations.
 Local model training intervals occur in between two consecutive global model synchronizations at time $t_k$ and $t_{k+1}$, during which the local models of devices are updated via SGD.
 At each instance of global aggregation, the models of the devices are collected (i.e., they engage in uplink transmissions) and arrive at the server with a certain delay.
-The server will then aggregate the received models into a global model and broadcast it (i.e., engage in downlink transmission) to the devices.
-The arrival of the global model will also take some time/delay.
-The devices will then synchronize their local models with the received global model; however, this synchronization is performed in a unique manner to account for both uplink and downlink delays, as depicted in Fig.~\ref{fig:twoTimeScale}.
+The server will then aggregate the received models into a global model and broadcast it (i.e., engage in downlink transmission) to the devices, which involves another delay.
+In parallel, devices proceed with local updates before the global model arrives.
+Upon reception of the global model, devices synchronize their local models in a manner accounting for both uplink and downlink delays.
+The relationships between the timescales are depicted in Fig.~\ref{fig:twoTimeScale}.